 Basic Instinct Ending, Explained

-When it originally came out in 1992, ‘Basic Instinct’ introduced a unique mix of neo-noir and erotica to the mainstream Hollywood filmmaking.
+When it originally came out in 1992, ‘Basic Instinct’ introduced a unique mix of neo-noir and erotica to mainstream Hollywood filmmaking.
 It took notes from the works of Alfred Hitchcock and Orson Welles and added layers of complexity by overtly exploring human sexuality, sadomasochism, nymphomania, voyeurism, and exhibitionism.
 The film has come to be viewed as one of the most important entries in the annals of cinematic history.
 Like any other significant work of art, the film’s influence on culture, creativity, and society as a whole is still being discussed, with brand-new groups of film lovers discovering the movie every year.
 SPOILERS AHEAD!

 Basic Instinct Plot Synopsis

 Directed by Paul Verhoeven and based on a script by Joe Eszterhas, ‘Basic Instinct’ opens with the murder of the retired rock star Johnny Bozby by a mysterious blonde woman with an ice pick at the time of a mutual orgasm.
 Troubled detective Nick Curran (Michael Douglas) and his partner Gus Moran (George Dzundza) are involved in the subsequent investigation.
-One of their prime suspects is Johnny’s sex partner Catherine Tramell (Sharon Stone), who writes crime novels under the pseudonym, Catherine Woolf.
+One of their prime suspects is Johnny’s sex partner, Catherine Tramell (Sharon Stone), who writes crime novels under the pseudonym Catherine Woolf.

 The detectives discover that she has previously written a book in which an erstwhile rock star dies exactly like Johnny, but they know that they can’t arrest her just because of it.
 As Nick says to Catherine, “Writing a book about it gives you an alibi for not killing him.”
 Nick has led a turbulent life.
-He used to be an undercover narcotics detective and killed a pair of tourists while having a cocaine-induced delirium.
+He used to be an undercover narcotics detective and killed a pair of tourists while having cocaine-induced delirium.
 His wife has committed suicide.
 In the early part of the film, he has quit smoking, drinking, and cocaine.

 Nick is even maintaining distance from his on-again, off-again sexual partner Dr. Beth Garner (Jeanne Tripplehorn), who is also the psychiatrist at the police department.
 Soon, Nick finds out that Katherine is basing her next protagonist on him.
 They begin a torrid affair, all the while he continues to suspect her for Johnny’s murder.
 However, as the film progresses, he doubts her guilt and starts developing genuine feelings for Catherine.
 His rapid descent is noted by Gus and Beth, both of whom caution him against Catherine’s manipulation.